TechTurf-ops/BestBuy-GPU-Buyer/README.md

 ## How It Works
 - The script searches for common **"Out of Stock"** indicators.
-- If the item is available, it **clicks the purchase button** and opens a new URL.
+- If the item is available, it **clicks the purchase button** and opens a  Youtube video.
 - If out of stock, the page **refreshes automatically** every 2 seconds.

 ## Installation